 In accordance with law, the parameters (dollar values) of the Defined Standard benefit are indexed annually to account for factors such as inflation and average annual Part D per capita drug expenditure.
 All examples included in the training materials reflect the 2006 parameters in Table 1A.
-Table 1B provides benefit parameters associated with the Defined Standard benefit in 2008.
-To assist plans with future systems configuration, calculation, and reporting, Table 1C provides the benefit parameters associated with the Defined Standard benefit in 2009.
+Table 1B provides benefit parameters associated with the Defined Standard benefit in 2007.
+To assist plans with future systems configuration, calculation, and reporting, Table 1C provides the benefit parameters associated with the Defined Standard benefit parameters param beneficiary or any party on behalf of the beneficiary may pay the beneficiary liabilities in these phases of the benefit.